 Participating Whole Life

-Participating Whole Life operates exactly like the non-participating whole life except it comes with a dividend option.
-The dividend is not guaranteed and is based on the insurance company’s earnings annually.
+Participating Whole Life operates exactly like the non-participating whole life policy except it comes with a dividend option.
+The dividend is not guaranteed and is based on the insurance company’s annual earnings.
 You can use dividends to reduce or pay premiums, buy extra life insurance, accumulate, or withdraw.

 Final Expense insurance is for consumers who have had health issues and cannot qualify for one of the above whole life policies.
 These policies will accept people who have had a history of cancer, uncontrolled diabetes, heart attack, and stroke.
 These types of policies do provide day 1 coverage, but you are limited to amount you can apply for.